UK reveals plans to ditch parts of EU Brexit deal

 There could also be new infringement proceedings over claims the UK's failed to meet its obligations on border control posts and data sharing.

-In legal notes published alongside the bill, the UK government says: "This is a genuinely exceptional situation, and it is only in the challenging, complex and unique circumstances of Northern Ireland, that the government has, reluctantly, decided to introduce legislative measures which, on entry into force, envisage the nonperformance of certain obligations."
+In legal notes published alongside the bill, the UK government says: "This is a genuinely exceptional situation, and it is only in the challenging, complex and unique circumstances of Northern Ireland, that the government has, reluctantly, decided to introduce legislative measures which, on entry into force, envisage the non-performance of certain obligations."